lcroberts/lazylangs.nvim/README.md

   ---Optional completion engine plugin to be used
   ---@type "nvim-cmp"|"blink.cmp"
   completion_plugin = "nvim-cmp",
+  ---Optional formatting plugin is used.
+  ---@type "conform"
+  formatting_plugin = 'conform',
   ---Optional linting plugin to be used
   ---@type "nvim-lint"
   linting_plugin = 'nvim-lint',